Château Langoa Barton Saint-Julien 2020 - 3ème Grand Cru Classé

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France

-Rated estate (2019 guide) 1*Star (Up-and-coming stars or quality winemakers producing good-quality wines; you won't be disappointed when tasting the wines from these estates)
+Rated estate (2019 guide) 1*Star (Up-and-coming stars or quality winemakers producing wines of a high standard—you won’t be disappointed when tasting the wines from these estates)

 About the estate:

-Although little known in France, this small vineyard produces a Saint-Julien of very fine quality.
-Owned by the same owners as Léoville Barton, namely Anthony Barton and his daughter Lilian, it has a similar style, with a full, generous body and a very velvety mouthfeel.
-However, it is slightly less deep and a little more austere when aged, but has shown exemplary consistency in recent years.
-Its price remains affordable and it represents very good value for money.
-Widely exported, it is unfortunately not easy to find in France.
+Although little known in France, this small estate produces a beautifully crafted Saint-Julien.
+Owned by the same family as Léoville Barton—namely Anthony Barton and his daughter, Lilian—it shares a similar style, with a full, generous body and a velvety texture on the palate.
+It is, however, slightly less deep and a bit more austere with age, but has shown exemplary consistency in recent years.
+Its price remains affordable, making it a very good value.
+Widely exported, it is, unfortunately, not easy to find in France.

 Vinous